benwilcock/cf-cqrs-microservice-sampler/README.md

  `cf push`

-> The `manifest.yml` file tells the CF CLI where to find the apps and which services to "bind" them to.
+> The push uses the `manifest.yml` file.
+This file tells the cf CLI where to find the apps to deploy and which backing-services to "bind" the apps to.

  - Run the integration tests to check everything works: